What are Normal Male Testosterone Levels?

 Whilst there are many reasons for this reduction in male hormone levels, from obesity to environmental chemical exposure, it remains difficult for the medical community to become comfortable with diagnosing and treating this issue.

 There are complex reasons behind this.
-These range from poor knowledge and understanding of the condition, to stigma around testosterone itself, to the use of inaccurate normal male testosterone levels.
+These range from poor knowledge and understanding of the condition, to stigma around testosterone itself, to the use of inaccurate normal male testosterone levels in laboratory results.

 What is testosterone?